 - Vibrator or electrical stimulation: Vibrator or electrical stimulation is used to contract the pelvic muscles and stimulate ejaculation.
-Sperm can then be collected and used in an in vitro fertilisation procedure (IVF).
+Sperm can then be collected and used in an in vitro fertilization procedure (IVF).

-Are there risks linked with testicular biopsy and electrical or vibrator stimulation treatment?
+Are there risks linked with testicular biopsy and electrical or vibrator treatment?

 Testicular biopsy has an excellent safety record.
 Discomfort is common for a few days after the open biopsy procedure and wearing supportive underwear may help.
 Possible side-effects include bleeding, testicular swelling and infection.
 These are usually mild and do not last very long.